kuiperzone/PupNet-Deploy/README.md

     <img src="Media/Screenie-Setup.png" style="width:50%;max-width:600px;"/>
 </p>

-On installation, we find we have new Program Menu entries, shown below.
+On installation, we find we have a new Program Menu entry, as shown below.
 We can see that it has also included a link to our home page, which is optional.

 <p style="text-align:left;margin-top:2em;margin-bottom:2em;">